metrorailings/OwlBlog/content/posts/week-7-insights-1.md

 AJ Brown dominating this Kansas secondary.
 It's only after the Chiefs insist on two-safety pass coverage that Brown's production is limited.

+Chris Jones making a visible impact for the Chiefs in terms of run defense, even if he's not the actual player making tackles.

 ***

 ## Colts @ 49ers